NcStudios/NcEngine/docs/EngineComponents.md

 3. Capsule
     * Defined by a center, height, and radius
 4. Hull
     * Described by an [asset](Overview.md#assets) file containing a vertex list for a convex hull.
-As this is an asset, it must be loaded before attempting to created one.
+As this is an asset, it must be loaded before attempting to create one.

 These values describing a shape cannot be modified after construction, but the shapes will be affected by the object's transform.
 For example, dynamically scaling a transform's scale will propagate to the collider.
 Transforms should always have a positive scale in each axis.
 Also, sphere colliders always assume uniform scaling.